SEN Annual Report

 - If a child has a medical need then a detailed Health Care Plan is compiled with support from parents/carers and in consultation with the school nurse if appropriate.
 These are discussed with all staff who are involved with the child.

-- Staff receive epipen and asthma training delivered by a nurse (this was done online during Covid 19 pandemic).
+- Staff receive epipen and asthma training delivered by a nurse, either on-line or face-to-face.

 - Where necessary and in agreement with parents/carers and the Head Teacher, medicines are administered in school but only where a signed medicine consent form is in place to ensure the safety of both child and staff member.